mrassell/homemade-neural-network/README.md

 - The development set: evaluate model's performace on unseen data (Separate from teaching, detects overfitting, or if the model performs well on training data but poorly on dev data)
 - Input layer: 784 nodes (28x28 pixel images)
-- Hidden layer: 10 nodes with ReLU activation
+- Hidden layer: 10 nodes with ReLU activation, without this we would just be calculating linear combinations (we don't want just a fancy linear regression)
 - Output layer: 10 nodes with Softmax activation, converting output layer into probabilities

 Key functions: